Can I Depreciate Home Improvement on a Primary Residence

 See also

-How to Be a Home Improvement Contractor
+How to Get Better at Home Improvement

 To accurately claim depreciation on home improvement expenses, homeowners must keep detailed records as evidence of their expenditures.
 This includes receipts, invoices, contracts, and any other relevant documents that demonstrate the cost of the improvements.
 It is crucial to maintain these records throughout the useful life of the property in case of an audit by the IRS.